-Codependent narcissist plays victim or hero, moves straight on, patterns of negative toxic behaviour blames all others, accepts no responsibility, shames those around them.
+A codependent narcissist plays victim or hero, moves straight on, patterns of negative toxic behaviour, blames all others, accepts no responsibility, shames those around them.

 Survivor of abuse blames themselves for everything, fears standing up for themselves, fears seeking justice, seeks help, support and understanding.

 Contrary to popular belief, you don’t always attract what you are.
 When you’re kind, you can attract kind people.
-You can also attract people looking to exploit you.
+You can also attract people looking to exploit your kindness.

-When you’re forgiving you can attract those who respect you, however, you can also attract those who will play on your forgiving nature.
+When you forgive, you can attract those who respect you; however, you can also attract those who will play on your forgiving nature.

 When you’re giving, you can attract giving people.
 You can also attract people who just want to take from you.

-When your honest you can attract honest people, you can also attract lairs as you believe them to be telling the truth.
+When your honest, you can attract honest people.
+You can also attract liars￼ as you believe them to be telling the truth.

-So their is an element of dependency, but the positive aspects of trying to help.
+So there is an element of dependency, but the positive aspects of trying to help.

 What happens to you in a narcissistic relationship.